RestartB/discordtimeline/README.md

 The Discord Message Timeline allows you to save the timeline of all of your Discord Messages to a txt file.

 > [!IMPORTANT]
+> You must obtain a [Discord Data Package](https://support.discord.com/hc/en-us/articles/360004957991-Your-Discord-Data-Package) before you are able to use the Timeline generator.

+> [!NOTE]
 > Messages deleted from Discord will NOT appear on the timeline.
 There is no way to show deleted messages.

 ## Instructions